-How to build an inventory of your organizational chart positions using the flower power exercise.
+How to build an inventory of your organizational chart positions and roles using the flower power exercise.

 How To Create your inventory of Organizational Chart Positions via the Flower Power Exercise